-Our Corporate Governance Committee currently consists of Ms. Shannon and Messrs.
-Laney and Mitchell, each of whom is independent under the rules of the NYSE.
+As of December 31, 2013, our Corporate Governance Committee consisted of Ms. Shannon and Messrs.
+Laney, Mitchell and Sepulveda, each of whom is independent under the rules of the NYSE.
 Ms. Shannon is the chair of the Corporate Governance Committee.
-During 2012, the Corporate Governance Committee met three times.
+During 2013, the Corporate Governance Committee met four times.